mindspore-lab/mindone/examples/kohya_sd_scripts/Limitations.md

 The conception `network` in Kohya means the respective LoRA network of the target tuning net, such as SD's UNet.

 In torch Kohya, the `LoRANetwork` is made of `LoRAModule`.
-Once the `apply_to` method is called, torch Kohya replaces forward method of the original Linear from the target modules of `UNet` , instead of dircectly replacing the original Linear module.
+Once the `apply_to` method is called, torch Kohya replaces forward method of the original Linear from the target modules of `UNet`, instead of dircectly replacing the original Linear module.
 So basically the `UNet` and the `LoRANetwork` are two independent `nn.Module`, and some linear layers of `UNet` use the respective forward methods of `LoRAModule` in  `LoRANetwork` when computing.

-In MindSpore graph mode, forward method replacements raise errors in graph compilation.
+In MindSpore graph mode, forward method replacements raise errors in graph construction.
 The respective linear layers from original net and the added lora layers must in the same subgraph.
 Thus the MindSpore implementation replaces the original linear module of `UNet` when creating the`LoRANetwork`, and the `UNet` as a `nn.Cell` is packaged by the `LoRANetwork` as a bigger `nn.Cell`.

 ### class - `LoRANetwork`